Flootah/critical_path_procedures/README.md

 - Slack
 - Critical Status

-`Slack` is the amount of time task can be delayed without affecting project finish time
+`Slack` is the amount of time a task can be delayed without affecting project finish time
 A task is considered `critical` only if its slack value = 0